Top 7 most common sauna mistakes: avoid them and sauna like a pro

 2. What the proper use of a towel solves

-3. How long to stay in the sauna before it's too much
+3. How long to stay in the sauna

-5. How much essence is just right?
+5. How much essential oil is enough?

 6. Silence as the basic language of the sauna